-- 1 Pair of jeans/trousers; - Light pair of pants - Heavy pair of pants for Rwanda or rain pants to protect you from nettles - Hiking Pants.
-I highly recommend the convertible pants that zip off into shorts. ( you may want biking shorts, but not long ride) - 2 or 3 pairs of shorts- long shorts (convertible pants are bestones that go to shorts) - Fast-wicking and quick to dry top and bottom base layer - Sun hat- with brim (one that ties around the neck best) - Knee high gaitors for Rwanda for the mud - Thick garden gloves for Rwanda - Fleece jacket or sweater for morning temperatures - Wind breaker / rain jacket - short and long sleeved t-shirt - Long-sleeved light weight shirt - Multiple pairs of synthetic blend hiking socks (The number of
+thermals)

+Clothing 1 Pair of jeans/trousers;

+Clothing Light pair of pants

+Heavy pair of pants for Rwanda or rain pants to protect you

+from nettles

+Hiking Pants.
+I highly recommend the convertible pants that

+zip off into shorts. (you may want biking shorts, but not long

+ride)

+2 or 3 pairs of shorts- long shorts (convertible pants are best-

+ones that go to shorts)Fast-wicking and quick to dry top and bottom base layer

+Sun hat- with brim (one that ties around the neck best)

+Knee high gaitors for Rwanda for the mud

+Thick garden gloves for Rwanda

+Fleece jacket or sweater for morning temperatures

+Wind breaker / rain jacket

+short and long sleeved t-shirt

+Long-sleeved light weight shirt

+Multiple pairs of synthetic blend hiking socks (The number of

+pairs may be altered depending upon the number of days that

+you will be hiking.)

+Pairs of polypropylene or capilene liner socks for use while hiking

+Pairs of cotton socks for evenings

+pajamas

+Sarong versatile use as scart to cover shoulders, or skirt for

+legs

-- pairs may be altered depending upon the number of days that you will be hiking.) - Pairs of polypropylene or capilene liner socks for use while hiking - Pairs of cotton socks for evenings - pajamas - Sarong versatile use as scart to cover shoulders, or skirt for legs - Broken-in hiking boots preferable water proof( Ankle-supportive hiking boots with a gripping, lugged sole that are already broken in are a necessity.
-Smooth bottomed tennis shoes are not recommended, as they are not comfortable for extended hikes.) - Pair of sandals/flip flop - Comfortable shoes other than hiking boots but good for walking or biking (gym shoes\ - Toiletries: Make sure you are self-sufficient with toiletries and personal hygiene items toothbrush/toothpaste shampoo and conditioner deodorant comb/hair brush razor/blades tampons contact lens cleaning solution soap body lotion comb and small mirror
+Broken-in hiking boots preferable water proof(Ankle-supportive hiking boots with a gripping, lugged sole that are already broken in are a necessity.
+Smooth bottomed tennis shoes are not recommended, as they are not comfortable for extended hikes.)
+Pair of sandals/flip flop Comfortable shoes other than hiking boots but good for walking or biking (gym shoes Toiletries: Make sure you are self-sufficient with toiletries and

+Tolletries: Make sure you are self-sufficient with tolletries and personal hygiene items

+toothbrush/toothpaste

+shampoo and conditioner

+deodorant

+comb/hair brush

+razor/blades

+tampons

+contact lens cleaning solution

+soap body lotion

+comb and small mirror

-- Bathing suit
+Bathing suit

-- scarf(to protect from wind & cold)
+scarf(to protect from wind & cold)

-- Quick drying underwear (ExOfficio has good brand
+Quick drying underwear (ExOfficio has good brand

-- HIGH GATORS
+HIGH GATORS

+FOOTWEAR To prevent injury and discomfort, here are some guidelines:

+Wear comfortable, well fitting shoes.

+Always wear good hiking socks.
+Keep your feet clean and dry